Ashish-simpleCoder/classic-react-hooks/apps/doc/getting-started/overview.md

 ## What is **classic-react-hooks**?

--  **`classic-react-hooks`** is collection of feature rich custom react hooks that can be easily integrated into your react projects.
+-  **`classic-react-hooks`** is collection of feature packed custom react hooks
+-  It helps you to write day-to-day code in a manner which is easy to write, declarative and maintainable.

 ## Installation